Supriyo-Mandal/Homeverse-A-Responsive-Real-Estate-website/README.md

 ![homeverse Desktop Demo](./readme-images/desktop.png "Desktop Demo")
 ![homeverse Mobile Demo](./readme-images/mobile.png "Mobile Demo")

+### Technologies Used
+The real estate website will be developed using the following technologies:

+1) HTML
+2)  CSS
+3)  JavaScript

 ### Prerequisites

 Before you begin, ensure you have met the following requirements: